Release 83: Effective October 1, 2016

-After child care for the period authorized on the billing form has been given, the provider completes the form, the parent signs it and then sends it to DPU.
+Once all care for the billing period has been given, the provider completes the form, the parent signs it and the provider sends it to DPU.
 Payment is ordinarily issued within seven to 10 days.

-DHS contracts with CCR&R agencies, which play an important role providing services to DHS clients.
+DHS contracts with 211Info, which plays an important role providing services to DHS clients.
 The services they provide include:

 There are two unions that represent child care providers.
-The first union is for family care providers that are licensed with the Child Care Division of the Employment Department.
+The first union is for family care providers that are licensed with the Office of Child Care of the Early Learning Division.
 This union is the American Federation of State, County, and Municipal Employees, Council 75 (AFSCME).
-The second union is for family care providers that are unlicensed.
+The second union is for family care providers that are exempt from licensing.
 They are represented by the Service Employees International Union Local 503 (SEIU).
-Unlicensed providers are also referred to as Family, Friends, and Neighbor providers (FFN).
+License-exempt home-based providers are also referred to as family, friend and neighbor (FFN) care.

-Stipends and scholarships will be available for unlicensed FFN caregivers attending the orientation as well as for completing other classes that will help them meet and maintain the DHS enhanced rate requirements.
+Stipends and scholarships will be available for FFN providers attending the orientation as well as for completing other classes that will help them meet and maintain the DHS enhanced rate requirements.

 Please contact your local Child Care Resource and Referral agency if you have any questions.